fivetran/dbt_twitter_source/models/docs.md

 {% docs source_relation %}
 The source of the record if the unioning functionality is being used.
 If not this field will be empty.
 {% enddocs %}

+{% docs country %}
+Long-form name of the country being reported on.
+{% enddocs %}

+{% docs region %}
+Long-form name of the geopgraphic region being reported on.
+{% enddocs %}